sequenceiq/slider/src/site/markdown/rolehistory.md

 responses (which may come from pre-restart) requests, while treating unexpected container release responses as failures.

-The `active` counter is only updated after a container release response has been received.
+The `active` counter is only decremented after a container release response has been received.

 ### RoleStatus